 The team used their knowledge of manufacturing processes and material cost to make informed decisions to create production efficiencies.
 For example, the external material was switched to expanded vinyl to save cost without compromising the desired benefits.
 The ProForm harness was able to launch in the marketplace in the top tier of performance while still coming in under the competitor’s price point.

 At the 2017 National Safety Council Congress & Expo, Werner’s ProForm F3 Harness placed best in show and was OSHA’s featured product for the Stand Down for Safety Training program.
 The launch has increased Werner’s reputation in the industry as a leader in safety and performance.

 Werner ProForm F3 took home an International Design Excellence Award (IDEA) 2018 Silver award on September 19, 2018 at the Industrial Designers Society of America (IDSA) International Design Conference in New Orleans.

 Werner was recognized in the Commercial and Industrial category among 145 award winners across 20 categories.
 The IDEA awards are in their 38th year and have grown into one of the largest and most rigorous design competitions.
 The IDEA Awards evaluate product designs based on criteria including the challenge faced, uniqueness, user experience, benefit to the client, and benefit to society.
 With thousands of entries and nearly three dozen judges from corporations, design studios, and universities, IDEA recognition is truly an honor.

-BriskHeat Lynx Temperature Control SystemCommercial, Design, Electronics, Engineering, Prototyping
+BriskHeat Lynx Temperature Control SystemCommercial, Design, Electronics, Embedded Software Development, Engineering, Prototyping

 Werner Pro Form F3 Fall-Protection HarnessCommercial, Design, Engineering, Personal Protective Equipment, Prototyping, Soft Goods